Instrument Sterilization: A Step-by-Step Guide

 If you didn't document it, it didn't happen.
 Keeping detailed sterilization records is crucial for accountability and compliance.
 Your logbook should include the date, cycle number, temperature, pressure, and duration for every load.
 You should also document the results of all biological and chemical indicator tests, along with any maintenance or repairs performed on the equipment.
 This meticulous record-keeping creates a verifiable history of your sterilization practices.
 In the event of an audit or an instrument recall, these records will be your proof of due diligence and commitment to patient safety.

-What Instruments and Surfaces Require Sterilization?
+Which Dental Instruments and Surfaces Need Sterilization?

 Understanding which items in your practice require sterilization versus disinfection is fundamental to a successful infection control plan.
 The CDC categorizes patient-care items as critical, semicritical, or noncritical based on their potential risk of infection.
 This classification determines the minimum level of processing required for each item, from heat sterilization for tools that contact sterile tissue to disinfection for surfaces that only touch intact skin.
 Properly identifying and processing every instrument and surface is the only way to guarantee patient and staff safety.

-Surgical and Periodontal Instruments
+Critical Instruments: Surgical and Periodontal Tools

 Surgical instruments that penetrate soft tissue or bone are considered critical items.
 According to the CDC, these tools have the highest risk of spreading infection and must always be sterilized using heat.
 This includes everything from scalpels and forceps to bone chisels and periodontal probes.
 Investing in durable, high-quality tools from collections like our Hexa Series ensures your instruments can withstand the rigors of repeated heat sterilization without compromising performance.
 Similarly, single-use critical items like our sterile MacCut surgical blades must be disposed of properly after one use to eliminate any risk of cross-contamination.

-Dental Handpieces and Rotary Instruments
+Sterilizing Dental Handpieces and Rotary Instruments

 Dental handpieces and their associated attachments, such as burs and drills, are also classified as critical items.
 Because they enter the patient's mouth and can become contaminated with blood and saliva, the CDC states they must always be heat sterilized between patients.
 It’s not enough to simply wipe down the exterior, as bioburden can be retracted into the internal components of the handpiece.
 Proper sterilization of handpieces and burs is a non-negotiable step in preventing the spread of pathogens from one patient to the next.
 Following manufacturer instructions for cleaning and lubrication before sterilization is key to maintaining their function and longevity.

-Impression Trays and Prosthetic Equipment
+Handling Impression Trays and Prosthetics

 Items that contact mucous membranes but do not penetrate tissue, such as impression trays, are categorized as semicritical.
 These items require, at a minimum, high-level disinfection.
 However, the CDC recommends that heat-tolerant semicritical items should always be sterilized to provide the highest margin of safety.
 If an item is heat-sensitive, it should be processed using a high-level disinfectant according to the manufacturer’s instructions.
 When taking impressions with materials like AlgiMac, ensuring the reusable tray is properly sterilized beforehand is a critical part of the overall infection control process.